alexRyan719/playground-hbgs278s/intro.md

 # Solidify Your Understanding by Creating Your Own Playground!

 For anyone interested in making their own CodinGame Playground, I streamed the making of this via Twitch and saved the videos via YouTube.
-You can follow along with the videos below.
-If you have any questions, ask the CodinGame community through their world chat!
-You can also shoot me questions on my Twitch streams, commenting on my YouTube videos, or my Twitter (Twitter and Codepen links are in my bio).
+You can follow along with the video above and the one below.
+If you have any questions, ask the CodinGame community through their Discord chat!
+You can also shoot me questions on my Twitch streams, comment on my YouTube videos, or my Twitter (Twitter and Codepen links are in my bio).

 The best way to learn new concepts is to be able to teach said concepts to others.
 Even if you're just talking to your Rubber Duck, being able to teach the material bodes well for your understanding.